megamarco833/pitboss-smoker-esp32/README.md

  selector AT 260°c => POSITION10 = 4.5v => PWM level from ESP32 = 190
  selector AT MAX°c => POSITION11 = 5v => PWM level from ESP32 = 600
   ```

+  so commands in tasmota console to set a specific temperature level will be:
+  open tasmota web page of your ESP32 => click at console button => enter into console and type commands:

+  `pwm14`

+  you will see that pitboss will display temperature of 150°C

+  `pwm8`

+    you will see that pitboss will display temperature of 95°C

   below an image to explan it
    ![immagine](https://user-images.githubusercontent.com/44502572/185743035-c55ff010-fe17-45e9-ad29-fddadc4197ba.png)